DannyBoyNYC/session-6/readme.md

 and pass `const expo = new Car('Expo', 'Ford', 'grumbler');`

 But that's not what setters are for.
+Setters are most often used in conjunction with getters to create a type of pseudo-property.
+It is not possible to simultaneously have a setter on a property that holds an actual value.

 Let's leave the constructor as is and create a getter: